vitest-dev/vitest/docs/config/index.md

 - **Type** `boolean`
 - **Default:** `false`

 When a dependency is a valid ESM package, try to guess the cjs version based on the path.
-This might be helpful, if dependency has the wrong ESM file.
+This might be helpful, if a dependency has the wrong ESM file.

 This might potentially cause some misalignment if a package has different logic in ESM and CJS mode.